nixworks/public/news/2017/12/5/README.md

 ##### Eurofighter GmbH
 ### [Eurofighter GmbH offers Belgium a national cyber defense network--suggesting telecommunications security on par with United Kingdom intelligence, which would save Belgium EUR1.6 billion per year--in exchange for buying 34 of their multirole combat aircraft, the Eurofighter Typhoon. ](/news/2017/12/5/eurofighter-gmbh-offers-belgium-a-national-cyber-defense-networkasuggesting-telecommunications-security-on-par-with-united-kingdom-intelli.md)
-_Context: United Kingdom, Eurofighter Typhoon, cyber defense, multirole combat aircraft, Belgium, Eurofighter GmbH_
+_Context: United Kingdom, Eurofighter Typhoon, multirole combat aircraft, Belgium, Eurofighter GmbH, cyber defense_

 ##### California wildfires
 ### [Due to persistent high winds, a fire begins and quickly spreads--at a rate of up to one acre per second--near Santa Paula, California, covering now at least 50,000 acres, crawling into the edges of Ventura and cutting power to 260,000 homes.
 7,700 houses are under mandatory evacuation. ](/news/2017/12/5/due-to-persistent-high-winds-a-fire-begins-and-quickly-spreadsaat-a-rate-of-up-to-one-acre-per-secondanear-santa-paula-california-cov.md)